Prosperity: Synergistic notions of prosperity

 Many distinct notions of prosperity, such as economic prosperity, health, and happiness, are correlated or even have causal effects on each other.
 Economic prosperity and health are well-established to have a positive correlation, but the extent to which health has a causal effect on economic prosperity is unclear.

 There is evidence that happiness is a cause of good health, both directly through influencing behavior and the immune system, and indirectly through social relationships, work, and other factors.
 One study which advances a holistic definition of prosperity is the Legatum Prosperity Index (an annual report by the Legatum Institute, a UK-based independent educational charity founded by Legatum), which uses data from 56 separate sources, including the World Health Organization, Global slavery Index and World Bank, to rank 169 nations in an index which goes beyond GDP as a measurement of national prosperity.

+Economic determinants and institutions

+Research in economics identifies institutions, particularly secure property rights, constraints on elites, and the ability of individuals to engage in voluntary exchange, as fundamental determinants of long-run differences in prosperity across countries.
+Inclusive economic institutions that protect property rights for a broad cross-section of society and provide incentives for investment and innovation are associated with higher levels of income and growth, while extractive institutions that concentrate power and resources tend to produce poorer outcomes.

+Cross-country studies and quantitative reviews of the literature find positive associations between measures of economic freedom (including property rights protection, freedom to trade, and limited regulatory barriers) and higher economic growth, income levels, and investment.
+Meta-analyses of published estimates generally support a positive relationship between economic freedom and growth and income.

+Analyses using freedom and prosperity indicies similarly report strong correlations between higher economic freedom scores and higher prosperity outcomes, with some evidence consistent with a casual link from improvements in economic freedom to subsequent gains in GDP per capita.

 Ecological perspectives

 In ecology, prosperity can refer to the extent to which a species flourishes under certain circumstances.